 TEAR Australia works to enable opportunities for people living with poverty to engage in processes to change their lives and their circumstances.
 These include development, relief and advocacy projects that give precedence to the rights, interests, self-determined priorities and capacities of the poorest and most marginalised people.
 We seek to address both the symptoms and the causes of poverty through projects that produce tangible, lasting changes.
 We hope to strengthen individuals and communities in their efforts to address their own development priorities into the future.

-TEAR Australia pursues its mission in partnership with like-minded organisations including local, national and international development agencies, churches and community-based groups.
+TEAR Australia reflects this purpose through working in partnership with like-minded organisations including local, national and international development agencies, churches and community-based groups.

 TEAR seeks to build partnerships characterised by:

-TEAR supports the efforts of partners to develop the capacity of their organisations, build their technical and management skills and increase the effectiveness and sustainability of their work.
+TEAR supports the efforts of partners to strengthen and grow their organisations, build their technical and management skills and increase the effectiveness and sustainability of their work.
 TEAR is committed to working with partners we classify as emerging and evolving community organisations, recognising that they may benefit from more intensive partnership relationships than more established organisations usually require.

 TEAR sees good governance as an essential component of organisational life.
 Partner organisations must operate under accountable governance structures such as legally constituted Boards of Management.
 Where legal registration is not possible, partners will still operate under recognised and accountable governance structures.
 An organisation’s governing body is finally responsible for the organisation and its program and should be actively engaged in the key roles of mission and value setting, policy formulation and financial oversight.